pyguides

 self.children.append(child)

-The class name Tree is resolved lazily, so it does not need to exist at the time the function definition is executed.
-This eliminates the need for from __future__ import annotations (PEP 563), which took a different approach by converting all annotations to strings.
+The approach taken here eliminates the need for from __future__ import annotations (PEP 563), which converted all annotations to strings.
 PEP 649’s approach preserves the actual semantics of the annotation expressions while still deferring their evaluation.

 For most codebases, this change is transparent — existing correctly-typed code continues to work.
 The main benefit is that you can remove defensive string quoting and __future__ imports.